 We send students to the Languages at Work Day hosted by Wellington College and our economists enjoy their visits to Eton College to listen to high profile economists and business leaders.
-The English department

 Sixth formers are also welcome to take part in the sixth form peer tutoring scheme in the Learning Link, where they can listen to students read or help them master their

-At the end of the Autumn Term in Year 12
+At the end of the Autumn Term in Year 12:

 The senior student leadership team lead the student council process that runs every half term, they present to parents at open evenings, meet with the Co-Headteachers regularly and create, organise and deliver the whole school end of term assemblies.

-Their role is to lead the generation of ideas to promote the House ethos, charity events and to plan for House competitions.
-They attend and contribute to senior prefects and House meetings, meet regularly with the Form Captains in each form and help organise House assemblies in liaison with the Head of House.
+Their role is to promote the House ethos, charity events and to plan for House competitions.
+They attend and contribute to senior prefects and House meetings, meet regularly with the Form Captains in each form from Year 7 to 11 and help organise House assemblies in liaison with the Head of House.

-prefectis to lead a club, take assemblies promoting the subject, to share their passion for the subject at open evenings and to help organise competitions and events throughout the year.
+Heads of Department select one or two students to be their subject prefects.
+The role of the subject prefect is to lead a club, take assemblies promoting the subject, to share their passion for the subject at open evenings and to help organise competitions and events throughout the year.